2009–10 Tottenham Hotspur F.C. season: Month summary

 Tottenham began the final month of the season on the first day of the month with a home tie against Bolton, looking to keep the initiative in the race for fourth place.
-In a tense game, Tottenham won the game 1–0 thanks to a long range effort from Tom Huddlestone late in the first half to keep Spurs in the Champions League places and fate in their own hands.
+In a tense game, Tottenham won the game 1–0 thanks to a long-range effort from Tom Huddlestone late in the first half to keep Spurs in the Champions League places and fate in their own hands.

 Four days later, Tottenham travelled to Manchester to face the only remaining rival for the last Champions League spot, Manchester City, in a game which could have possibly decided the fate of the final place.
 Spurs and City battled out the first half with both teams creating chances to take the lead before Spurs gained a foothold in the second half.
-The game looked to be heading for a draw until on the 82nd minute, Peter Crouch scored a close-range header to give Tottenham the win and ensure the club Champions League football for the first time.
+The game looked to be heading for a draw until in the 82nd minute, Peter Crouch scored a close-range header to give Tottenham the win and ensure the club Champions League football for the first time.

 Spurs ended the 2009–10 Premier League with an away trip to relegated Burnley.
 Tottenham took an early lead with Gareth Bale powering home in the third minute, then doubled the advantage after a Luka Modrić solo effort.
 Burnley clawed a goal back moments before half-time through Wade Elliott prodding the ball in through good play.
 Lingering thoughts of achieving third place above rivals Arsenal were extinguished after the Gunners won comfortably against Fulham in their final game.
 Early in the second half, Burnley equalised through Jack Cork and then took the lead minutes later through a Martin Paterson tap-in.
-Burnley sealed the points with a late Elliott goal to give Burnley a 4–2 win over Tottenham who, despite the final result, finished fourth, their highest ever Premier League finish.
+Burnley sealed the points with a late Elliott goal to give Burnley a 4–2 win over Tottenham who, despite the final result, finished fourth, their highest-ever Premier League finish.